 Inspired by the richness of its archaeological collections and the approaching anniversary of New England’s founding, the Old Berwick Historical Society is launching a groundbreaking exhibition that recasts the founding story of this region.
-On Saturday, June 3 from noon to 4:00 pm, the public is welcome to an afternoon of special historic craft demonstrations.
+Open Saturdays and Sundays from 1:00 to 4:00 pm through October.
+Admission is free; donations are welcome.

 Keep informed - Sign up for our e-Newsletter!